pschatzmann/Micro-RTSP-Audio/README.md

 rtsp.runAsync();
 ```

-The Audio Source must implement the IAudioInterface, mainly the function `readDataTo()` which provides the audio data to the streamer.
+The Audio Source must implement the IAudioInterface, mainly the function `readBytes()` which provides the audio data to the streamer.

 # Connecting to Server